ColumPaget/distroflash.lua/README.md

 ## Finiky, can be made to install

   * Salix 14.2                - has to be told to install from harddrive, and given both the device name and path to files on disk
   * Slax 9.11.0               - no automated installer, apparently can be installed from live by copying files manually
   * Gentoo                    - no automated installer, apparently can be installed manually from live
+  * Damn Small Linux 4.4.10   - difficult to use installer, not had a successful install from it yet, but it may work.

 ## Live environment only

   * Kali Linux 2020.1
   * Clonezilla
   * Fatdog Linux 721
-  * Damn Small Linux 4.4.10
   * Puppy Linux slacko 6.3.2     - installs, but installed system doesn't seem to boot
   * Puppy Linux tahr 6.0.5       - installs, but installed system doesn't seem to boot
   * Puppy Linux xenialpup 7.5    - installs, but installed system doesn't seem to boot